2015 Wootton Bassett rail incident: Incident

 The next signal, SN45, was displaying a red (danger) aspect.
 By the time the driver saw this, there was insufficient distance available to stop the train, which eventually came to a stand on the junction some 700 yd past the signal.
 The service train that was being protected by the red signal had already passed through the junction and no collision occurred.
 As the points had already moved for the passage of the charter train, no damage was done to the trackwork at Wootton Bassett Jn.
 The line speed approaching the junction was 70 mph for the service train.
 Before he was relieved from driving duties, the driver of the charter train claimed that signal SN43 had displayed a green (proceed) aspect.
 NR investigations showed that a single yellow (caution) aspect was displayed.

 Following the incident, the driver was relieved at Swindon.
-There a new driver was supplied by West Coast Railway Company (WCRC) who drove the train to Southall, where the train was terminated.
+There a new driver was supplied by West Coast Railways (WCR) who drove the train to Southall, where the train was terminated.

 The incident was rated the most serious SPAD since December 2010, rating 25 out of 28 on Network Rail's scale.
 Any SPAD rated at 20 or more leads to a mandatory investigation by the Office of Rail and Road (ORR).
 The scale is logarithmic, with each increment rated twice as serious as the previous; thus the incident was rated as nominally over thirty times more serious than this threshold.
 The December 2010 SPAD was rated at 26, and was at Uphill Junction, Somerset, on the Bristol to Exeter line when a passenger train overran a signal by 180 yd.
 The month before that incident, a passenger train overran a signal at Tamworth, Staffordshire, in an incident rated at 25.